redema/silverstripe-handyman/README.md

 ## Requirements

+*SilverStripe 3.0 is not yet supported.*

  * PHP: 5.2.4+ minimum.
  * SilverStripe: 2.4.4 minimum (previous versions has never been tested).

 ## Installation Instructions

  * Place this directory in the root of your SilverStripe installation.
-Make sure that the folder is named "handyman" if you are planning to run the unit tests.
+Make sure that the folder is named `handyman` if you are planning to run the unit tests.

  * Visit http://www.yoursite.example.com/dev/build?flush=all to rebuild the
    manifest.